 - Directly from your Centrelink payments

-- By PayWay card at the post office, or BPAY
+- By payment over the counter at a WESTPAC branch

 - By internet banking

 When paying your rent, make sure to use your allocated rent reference number.
 You can find your rent reference number on your residential tenancy agreement.
 This helps us to see who has paid their rent.
 If you have any concerns, please get in touch with your housing officer.